pvergnory/chess/README.md

 # chess and chessx

+A small chess engine, written in C, with a graphical interface (chess) or an interface to XBoard/WinBoard (chessx) !
+You can play against it, or you can even let it play against it-self !

 ## chess features

-- Engine + Graphical User Interface (chess) and
-- Engine + XBOARD/WINBOARD interface (chessx)
-- 10x10 bytes board representation
+- 10x10 bytes board representation: the 8x8 board + 1 square-thick boarder aroud it
-- Entire board copy at each new move, so move undo is very simple
+- Entire board copy at each new move, so undoing a move is very simple
 - Negamax search with alpha beta pruning
 - Iterative deepening
 - Move ordering : Principle Variation move, killer move, MVV/LVA attacks, other moves